Your views matter to us - we're looking for new board members for 2019.

 - You'll need to write up a brief paragraph about yourself, which we will then feature in an email to all members, who will have the opportunity to vote for their board.

-- Voting will take place at the AGM in early 2019 (date to be confirmed)
+- Voting will take place at the AGM on February 21st 2019.